NickZhouSZ/SSADLog/README.md

 ```
 - Fine tuning model:

 **Human expert manualy work** here: need to verify and correct all labels in test1_b60_mismatch.json.
 The number of logs should be small.
 Add the new logs test1_b60_mismatch.json and train_dataset_b.json to generate train_dataset_b_new1.json.
+For Spirit10G and Thunderbird10M, we can do tuning purposed balancing processing to futher reduce the number of logs for training and testing.

 **re-train**: Load model from above saved model and re_train, compare train result with train_BGL_with_clean.log(total dataset items:  mismatch: Val Loss: Precision: Recall: F1:)
 ```